anup12352/AMMCR/README.md

 The flow-chart of the code is shown here.
 First, one has to calculate all the required inputs using the first -principles method.
 The typical inputs are energy band dispersion curve, density of states, the phonon frequencies and the elastic constants.

 We then perform the analytical fitting of the band structure to obtain smooth curves to calculate the group velocity.
 For a given doping concentration, the Fermi energy is calculated.
 Then we calculate various scattering rates (discussed below).
-Finally a loop is used to obtain the non-equilibrium part, g(k) of the distribution function.
+Finally a loop is used to obtain the out of equilibrium part, g(k) of the distribution function.

 ![image](https://user-images.githubusercontent.com/68414451/126433576-e6e68c38-5f22-4769-b3a1-37280aef6dfd.png)